Jonathan Majors found guilty of assault and harassment

 Majors did not testify during the trial.

+According to The Hollywood Reporter, Majors has been dropped by Marvel Studios following the verdict.
+The actor played new main villain Kang the Conqueror in the Marvel Cinematic Universe, and was set to appear in Avengers: The Kang Dynasty, slated for May 1, 2026.

-Following the allegations, Majors was dropped by his management company and several film projects, including The Man In My Basement.
-The actor is best known for playing Kang the Conqueror in the Marvel Cinematic Universe.
+Earlier this year, Majors was dropped by his management company and several film projects, including The Man In My Basement.